TomF777/CS50/README.md

 **This is CS50 (aka CS50x through edX), Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.**

-This repo includes codes which were developed by myself as a solutions for problem tasks during the CS50 course.
+This repo includes codes which were developed by myself as  solutions for problem tasks during the CS50 course.
 <br>
 <br>
 **CS50 library usage for C language:**